saaisaahitthi/ParkWise-Command-Center/README.md

 * Severity
 * Exposure

-It helps enforcement teams understand why a specific hotspot is prioritized.
+It help enforcement teams understand why a specific hotspot is prioritized.

 ---